mikhailshilkov/azure-serverless-workshop/08-aad/README.md

-# Enabling User Authentication
+# Lab 8: Enabling User Authentication

 Currently, your frontend website is open to anonymous users.
-In this lab, you will enable Azure Active Directory OAuth2 authentication in the `statusapp` stack.
+In this lab, you will enable Azure Active Directory OAuth2 authentication in the `statusapp` project.

 Make sure you are still in the `statusapp` folder with the same files that you created in Labs 4-7.